The usual pattern of services is:

 the annual summer music festival in the city.
 Following his undergraduate studies, James completed a Postgraduate Certificate in Music Education at the UCL Institute of Education, University of

-James is currently Director of Music at St Christina's Prep School in St John's Wood, is a Choral Scholar and Director of the Junior Choir at St Mark’s Church Hamilton Terrace, and works as a freelance musician, tenor and conductor across London.
+James is currently Director of Music at St Christina's Prep School in St John's Wood, Director of the Junior Choir at St Mark’s Church Hamilton Terrace, and works as a freelance musician, tenor and conductor across London.
 He has also taken the role of Concert Manager with echo, a recently established professional vocal ensemble.
 His current research interests include choral music direction and pedagogy for children and young people, interpretation in contemporary popular music and developing audiences for classical and contemporary choral music.
 In his spare time, James enjoys reading, Zumba and songwriting.